teamhava/hava-helm-selfhosted/readme.md

 This chart provides an automated way to deploy and upgrade Hava.io in your own AWS environment

+> :warning: This chart is in alpha state and in active development.
+It is not ready for use in production

 A detailed step by step install and configuration guides can be found in our [docs](https://docs.hava.io) #todo add direct link to guide

 This file gives a high level overview of the chart and how to use it only.